 Summary of nursery school and daycare nursery

 Nursery School Day Care Nursery

 Curriculum Early Years Foundation Stage (EYFS)

-OFSTED Required by law to have routine inspections by a one of the Health and Social Care Trusts, for example, OFSTED.
+OFSTED is required by law to have routine inspections by one of the Health and Social Care Trusts, for example, OFSTED.

 Funding Any ‘approved’ institute will receive 570 hours of government-funded child care for children aged 3-4 years